 We also have driver apps for both Android and iPhone, so once a route has been optimized it’s easy to send to a mobile phone.
 Once the app is open, drivers can use their choice of Google Maps, Apple Maps or Waze for actual driving directions.

 We don’t put a limit on the number of stops you can optimize, even in our free version.
-So yes, you’ll need to sign up with an email address (no credit card) — but during your 7-day trial you can plan routes with hundreds of stops if you like.
+During your 7-day trial you can plan routes with thousands of stops if you like.

 Routific limitations